Wazuh server cluster

 Distributed API thread

 This thread isn't shown in the schema either.
-It runs in both master and worker since it's independent of the node type.
-It's used to receive API requests and forward them to the most suitable node to process the request.
-The operation of this thread will be explained later.
+It runs in both master and worker nodes since it is independent of the node type.
+It is used to receive API requests and forward them to the most suitable node to process the request.
+The operation of this thread will be explained in later sections.

 Code structure

-• connection_made: Defines what to do when a client connects to a server / a server receives a new connection.
+• connection_made: Defines what to do when a client connects to a Wazuh server and when the Wazuh server receives a new connection.

 • connection_lost: Defines what to do when the connection is closed.
 It includes an argument containing an exception in case the connection was closed due to an error.

-• data_received: Defines what to do when data is received from the other peer.
+• data_received: Defines what to do when data is received from the other peers.

-There are abstract server and client classes to handle multiple connections from multiple clients and connecting to the server.
-This way, all the logic to connect to a server or handling multiple clients can be shared between all types of servers and clients in the cluster.
+There are abstract server and client classes to handle multiple connections from multiple clients and connections to the server.
+This way, all the logic to connect to a server or to handle multiple clients can be shared between all types of servers and clients in the cluster.
 These classes are shown in the diagrams below:

-When the wazuh-clusterd process starts in the master, it creates a Master object.
-Every time a new worker connects to the master, a MasterHandler object is created to handle the connection with that worker (incoming requests, synchronization processes, etc).
-That means there will always be at least a Master object and as many MasterHandler objects as connected workers.
-The Master object will be the one managing all MasterHandler objects created.
+When the wazuh-clusterd process starts in the Wazuh server master node, it creates a Master object.
+Every time a new Wazuh server worker node connects to the master node, a MasterHandler object is created to handle the connection with that worker node (incoming requests, synchronization processes, etc).
+This means that there will always be at least a Master object and as many MasterHandler objects to match the number of connected worker nodes.
+The Master object is responsible for managing all MasterHandler objects created.

-In the worker side, when the wazuh-clusterd process starts it creates a Worker object.
-This object is in charge of initializing worker variables to connect to the master.
-A WorkerHandler object is created when connecting to the master node.
-This object will be the one sending requests to the master and managing synchronization processes.
+When the wazuh-clusterd process starts on the Wazuh server worker node, it creates a Worker object.
+This object is in charge of initializing worker variables to connect to the master node.
+A WorkerHandler object is created when connecting to the Wazuh server master node.
+This object is responsible for sending requests to the master node and managing synchronization processes.

 Protocols